-This report includes all three components of FDI - as far as available:
+Components This report includes all three components of FDI - as far as available: of FDI

-- · Equity capital in cash and kind

-- Reinvested earnings
+- Equity capital in cash and kind - Reinvested earnings

-- Other capital, mainly loans from the parent company to the subsidiary
+• Other capital, mainly loans from the parent company to the subsidiary

-Remarks at the end of the tables provide information on the components of FDI included in the flow and stock data of the individual countries.
 The FDI components covered by statistics may change, often without any special commentary.
-For example, in 2007 the Bank of Slovenia started to include in the mutual liabilities among related firms also liabilities/credits among all the subsidiaries of the same parent company, and not only headquarterssubsidiary liabilities/credits, as had been the case previously; this caused a sizeable jump in FDI flows in that country.
+For example, in 2007 the Bank of Slovenia started to include in the mutual liabilities among related firms also liabilities/credits among all the subsidiaries of the same parent company, and not only headquarters-subsidiary liabilities/credits, as had been the case previously; this caused a sizeable jump in FDI flows in that country.

-Host and home country statistics

-These usually differ in terms of the amount of FDI flows and stocks.
+- Host and home country statistics These usually differ in terms of the amount of FDI flows and stocks.
 Registration of flows in time may differ, and the same transaction may be booked for different years.
 The country of destination or origin may differ as well.
-The wiiw FDI Database relies exclusively on host-country statistics and covers, for example Austrian FDI in the region, in the way the individual CESEE countries report it.

-Revisions of data

-FDI data for the latest year are generally estimated by national banks on the basis of financial flows.
+The wiiw FDI Database relies exclusively on host-country statistics and covers, for example, Austrian FDI in the region in the way the individual CESEE countries report it. - Revisions of data for the latest year are generally estimated by the central banks on the basis of financial flows.
 Annual surveys of direct investment enterprises provide the final data for flows and stocks.
 Revisions of data are published for the previous 2-3 years before they become final.
-The wiiw FDI Database includes all published revisions.

-Time coverage

-The wiiw FDI Database covers all years from 1990 onwards for which data are available.
+The wiiw FDI Database comprises all published revisions. - Time The wiiw FDI Database covers all years from 1990 onwards for which data coverage are available.
 The printed (and PDF) publication covers the past nine years in the overview tables (Tables I) and the past four years in the country tables (Tables II).
-Users interested in complete time series from 1990 onwards should refer to the online wiiw FDI Database.

-FDI flow data For flow data, the wiiw FDI Database relies first of all on the central banks of the FDI host countries.
+Users interested in complete time series from 1990 onwards should refer to the online wiiw FDI Database at http://data.wiiw.ac.at/fdi-database.html. - FDI flow data For flow data, the wiiw FDI Database relies first of all on the central banks of the FDI host countries.
 According to international standards, the balance of payments published by the central banks contains the information on FDI inflows and outflows.
 Both these figures are in net terms, investment minus disinvestment.
-Net FDI, also published in the financial account of the balance of payments, is the difference between inflow and outflow.

-FDI stock

-FDI stock data are contained in the international investment position provided by the respective central banks.
-They rely on surveys of companies, which also reveal the investing country and the main economic activity of the host company.
-These data are usually available with a oneyear delay.
+Net FDI, also published in the financial account of the balance of payments, is the difference between inflow and outflow. - FDI stock data are contained in the international investment position provided by the respective central banks.
+They rely on company surveys, which also reveal the investing country and the main economic activity of the host company.
+These data are usually available with one year delay.
 For the latest year, central banks may provide preliminary data by aggregating flows in the local currency and converting them to euro, using the end-of-period exchange rate.
-A euro that is strengthening at the expense of the national currency may 'devalue' past stocks, while a weak year-end euro may result in a jump in FDI stocks that is larger than the annual inflow.
-If stock data were not yet available for 2012 by the end of May 2013, they have been estimated by wiiw, based on inflows and three-quarters stock data.
+If the euro is strengthening against the national currency, this may 'devalue' past stocks, whereas a weak year-end euro may result in a jump in FDI stocks that is larger than the annual inflow.
+If stock data for 2013 were not yet available by the end of May 2014, they have been estimated by wiiw, based on inflows and three-quarter stock data.

-Special purpose entities (SPEs)